A Panel: Will Docker Eat Cloud Foundry’s Lunch?

 Ramiro was the first to comment on the question.
 In his view, it’s up to the community to determine how the Cloud Foundry–Docker relations will evolve.
 At the same time, he thinks that all this thing with Docker eating Cloud Foundry’s lunch isn’t a valid question.

 “I mean, it’s like is a carburetor market actually going to eat a car market?
-That’s the way I see this things.” —Ramiro Salas, Pivotal
+That’s the way I see these things.” —Ramiro Salas, Pivotal

 How Diego fits to the picture